l6z1z9yemily/Litzy-website/content/publication/ACCESS/index.md

 ---
-title: One Step Ahead: A Framework for Detecting Unexpected Incidents and Predicting the Stock Markets
+title: "One Step Ahead: A Framework for Detecting Unexpected Incidents and Predicting the Stock Markets"
 authors:
   - admin
   - Shiwei Lyu